 - The German Shepherd Lab Mix

-Next in popularity is the Australian Shepherd Dog.
+Next in popularity is the Australian Shepherd Dog, ranking number 15 with the AKC.

-The 16th most popular dog breed in the USA, the Aussie is an active, intelligent and strikingly beautiful sheepdog that has grown slowly but steadily in popularity each year.
+This Australian herding dog is an active, intelligent and strikingly beautiful sheepdog that has grown slowly but steadily in popularity.

-This is still an actively working breed in its native homeland.
+The breed is still actively working in its native homeland, with its vast sheep and cattle farms.

 You’ll find more information about the Australian Shepherd Dog in these articles